-The Court of Appeals was mildly perplexed and gently spanked the BVA Judge for, essentially, not paying attention to changes in the law.
+The Court of Appeals for Veterans Claims was mildly perplexed and gently spanked the BVA Judge for, essentially, not paying attention to changes in the law.

 Sure, this sort of decision reflects some of the big problems in the VA bureaucracy.